The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Proof of the existence theorem for positive

-\begin{oss}[smallness of $t_0$] We will need, in view of Section \ref{flow}, to possibly make $t_0$ smaller.
-Namely, we require that the mean curvature of immersion (\ref{eq:immersion_0t}) is, in absolute value, smaller than $\frac{\min_N g}{20}$ for all $t\in [0,t_0]$.
+\begin{oss}[smallness of $t_0$] We will need, for several reasons, to possibly make $t_0$ smaller.
+We impose $t_0<t_1$, where $t_1$ (together with $c_1$, which will be needed below) is as in Section \ref{signed_distance} with $\widetilde{\phi}$ replaced by the function $\widetilde{\chi}_D$, extended to be in $C^\infty_c(K)$, by setting it equal to $0$ in the complement of $\widetilde{D}$.
+This will be needed in order to use the bounds obtained in Section \ref{signed_distance}.
+Moreover, in view of Section \ref{flow}, we require that the mean curvature of the immersion (\ref{eq:immersion_0t}) is, in absolute value, smaller than $\frac{\min_N g}{20}$ for all $t\in [0,t_0]$.
 This is possible, since $\min_N g>0$, the values of the mean curvature change continuously in $t$ and at $t=0$ the immersion is minimal.
-In the next remark we impose another condition, which may require to make $t_0$ smaller one more time. \end{oss}
+In the next remark we impose one further condition, which may require to make $t_0$ smaller one last time. \end{oss}